 - In Baldur's Gate II: Shadows of Amn, you have to collect 20,000 gold pieces to pay the Shadow Thieves (or vampires) for breaking Imoen out of Spellhold.
 It gets reduced to 15,000 when the Shadow Thieves realize that you have a competing offer.
-Curiously, this happens the very moment you have 15 grand on your person for the first time.
+Curiously, this happens the very moment you have 15 grand on your person for the first time while returning to Athkatla.

 - There's a character in Neverwinter Nights - Hordes of the Underdark that knows and sells true names.
 You are only required to get Reaper's true name so that he teleports you to the main boss because the boss also knows his true name and specifically forbid him from doing so.
 However, you can buy lots of other true names, some of which don't do anything (apart from giving you dialogue options), but you can even buy the main boss in question's true name and tell him to kill himself.

-- Fallout New Vegas requires you to have 2000 caps on your person in order to enter the Strip.
+- Fallout: New Vegas requires you to have 2000 caps on your person in order to enter the Strip.
 Or 500 caps to purchase a forged passport.
 Or hax the securitron that checks you with a high enough Science skill.
 Or curry a favor from the local gang leader for a fake passport.
 Or sneak aboard the McCarran monorail.
 Or pass aboard the monorail with enough NCR reputation or in Boone's company.
 Or shoot the robot-guards in the face with a hunting rifle.

 - In order to get master level training in mercantile, you have to have 10,000 gold on your person.
 However, the master trainer doesn't take the gold from you, she just wants you to have it to prove yourself worthy as a student.

-- Similarly, to advance in the early thieves guild quests you must earn money though thefts (i.e. case an NPC or house, rob them and sell their stuff to the guild's fence).
-As with the mercentile example above, this is just to prove yourself and they don't take any money from you.
+- To advance in the early thieves guild quests you must earn money though thefts (i.e. case an NPC or house, rob them and sell their stuff to the guild's fence).
+As with the mercantile example above, this is just to prove yourself and they don't take any money from you.

 - Several bandits try to invoke this on you with a "user's tax".
 You can either pay the "tax" or smash their heads in.